-Pioneered in 2012, our Biorepository Accreditation Program was the first accreditation program designed to improve the quality and consistency of biorepositories.
+Excellence and quality measures in biorepositories are interrelated concerns that have a direct bearing on research that can help advance health care.
+Pioneered in 2012, the CAP Biorepository Accreditation Program was the first accreditation program designed to improve the quality and consistency of biorepositories.
 Drawing on best practices from ISBER, NCI, OECD, CMS and the Laboratory Accreditation Program, the goal of the program is to provide requirements for standardization of processes that will result in high-quality human specimens and genetic materials that can be used to support research.
 Recently, CAP physician members contributed to the ISO technical committee that developed the ISO 20387 standard for biobanking.

 - Appropriate ethical and legal frameworks for use of biospecimens in IRB-approved research

 - Well-controlled pre-analytic variables for optimal scientific investigation or biomarker development

 - Robust chain of custody tracking, reduced risk of misidentification

 - Best practice policies and procedures for sample release

 - Histologic quality assurance for starting tumor content in samples homogenized for downstream assays

 - Confidence in the long-term quality of biospecimens

 - Differentiation for research/grant funding opportunities